Shreyash-SP80/60DaysOfCode/Day07/note.md

 3. **Created a Python script** – *Number Guessing Game (`number_guessing.py`)* for interactive practice with loops, conditionals, and random numbers.

 ---

+## Key Learnings

+- Improved understanding of **array traversal, comparison logic, and edge case handling**.
+- Practiced **recursion** in C++ for factorial computation.
+- Reinforced **loops, conditionals, and random number generation** in Python.
+- Learned to structure **interactive scripts** that can be reused and modified for different tasks.
+- Strengthened **problem-solving mindset** by combining DSA and scripting practice in a single day.

+---

+## Next Steps

+- Solve **more string and array pattern problems** tomorrow.
+- Enhance Number Guessing Game to **track scores or allow multiple rounds**.
+- Continue **daily commits** and updating root README to track overall progress.

+---

+> "Consistency and small daily wins create long-term coding mastery."